jhpyle/docassemble/_docs/logic.md

 `initial` blocks are useful in a variety of contexts:

-* When you are using a [multi-user interview] and you want to set interview variables to particular values depending on the user who is currently using the interview.
+* When you are using a [multi-user interview] and you want to set DALang variables to particular values depending on the user who is currently using the interview.
 * When you are using the [actions] feature and you want to make sure the [actions] are processed only in particular circumstances.

 ## <a name="need"></a>`need`

-The `need` directive allows you to manually specify the prerequisites of a [`question`] or [`code`] block.
+The `need` component allows you to manually specify the prerequisites of a [`question`] or [`code`] block.
 This can be helpful for tweaking the order in which questions are asked.

 {% include side-by-side.html demo="need-directive" %}

-In this example, the ordinary course of the interview logic would ask "What is your favorite animal?" as the first question.
+In this example, the ordinary course of the interview flow would ask "What is your favorite animal?" as the first question.
 However, everyone knows that the first question you should ask of a child is "How old are you?"
-The `need` directive indicates that before **docassemble** should even try to present the "Thank you for that information" screen, it should ensure that `number_of_years_old` old is defined, then ensure that `favorite_animal`, and then try to present the screen.
+The `need` component indicates that before the Steward should even try to present the "Thank you for that information" screen, it should ensure that `number_of_years_old` old is defined, then ensure that `favorite_animal`, and then try to present the screen.

-The variables listed in a `need` directive do not have to actually be used by the question.
-Also, if your question uses variables that are not mentioned in the `need` list, **docassemble** will still pursue definitions of those variables.
+The variables listed in a `need` component do not have to actually be used by the question.
+Also, if your question uses variables that are not mentioned in the `need` list, the Steward will still pursue definitions of those variables.

 ## <a name="reconsider"></a>`reconsider`

-The `reconsider` directive can only be used on [`code`] blocks.
+The `reconsider` component can only be used on [`code`] blocks.

-If `reconsider` is set to `True`, then **docassemble** will always "reconsider" the values of any of the variables set by the `code` block.
+If `reconsider` is set to `True`, then the Steward will always "reconsider" the values of any of the variables set by the `code` block.

-That is, every time the interview is assembled (every time the screen loads) **docassemble** will forget about the value of any of the variables set by the `code` block.
+That is, every time the Steward is engaged (every time the screen loads) it will forget about the value of any of the variables set by the `code` block.

-You will want to set `reconsider` to `True` if your interview flow is such that you want **docassemble** to reconsider its definition of a variable based on information that might be gathered in the future.
+You will want to set `reconsider` to `True` if your interview flow is such that you want the Steward to reconsider its definition of a variable based on information that might be gathered in the future.

 For example, see if you can find the problem with the interview below.